Lesbian bed death: Origin of the term

 Pepper Schwartz is credited with coining the term lesbian bed death.
 History scholar John D'Emilio heard lesbian activist Jade McGleughlin use the term in a speech at the "Sex and Politics Forum" held at George Washington University during the 1987 National March on Washington for Lesbian and Gay Rights, which psychologist and sex therapist Suzanne Iasenza believes was the first time it was publicly uttered.
+When asked about the term, McGleughlin stated that she believed the phrase "coalesced spontaneously among a group of lesbians for whom it captured an experience particular to that moment."
+She later said the term had "collapsed the complexity of lesbian sexuality".

 Research

 Blumstein and Schwartz's findings

 In the early 1980s, Philip Blumstein and Pepper Schwartz conducted a survey on American relationships, sponsored by the Russell Sage Foundation and the National Science Foundation.
 The questionnaire covered various aspects of couples' relationships, such as work, sex, children, finances, and decision-making.
 Initially, 12,000 volunteer couples, including 788 lesbian couples, filled out questionnaires.
 Of these, 300 couples in Seattle, San Francisco, and New York were selected for a more in-depth interview.
 The findings were published in 1983 as American Couple: Money, Work, Sex.
 One of Blumstein and Schwartz' conclusions was that lesbian couples in committed relationships have less sex than any other type of couple (of those mentioned in the survey: heterosexual married, heterosexual co-habitating, or gay male) and that they generally experience less sexual intimacy the longer the relationship lasts.

 This was based on responses to the question "About how often during the last year have you and your partner had sex relations?"
 The results signified less sexual activity than their counterparts.
 Only about one-third of lesbians in relationships of 2 years or longer had sex once a week or more; 47% of lesbians in long-term relationships had sex once a month or less, and among heterosexual married couples, only 15% had sex once a week or less.
 They also reported that lesbians seemed to be more limited in the range of their sexual techniques than did other couples, and that lesbian couples are less sexual as couples and as individuals than couples in the other groups.